The Worshipping Community of St. Laurence

 Our churchyard is behind the church building, with public access and a main thoroughfare through to the Forbury Gardens.

-We worship together on a Sunday at 2pm, with our young people and some adults meeting for Sandwich Club just beforehand at 12:30pm.
-Refreshments are shared all together straight after the service.
+We worship together on a Sunday at 2pm.
+On a good day, refreshments are shared all together straight after the service.
 We usually share communion on a fortnightly basis.
-Easter Weekend is our busiest time of year (see our flyer here), and we usually have baptisms during our Easter Sunday Celebration.
+Easter Weekend is our busiest time of year (see our flyer here), and we usually have baptisms during our Easter Sunday Celebration which is all joy.
 At Christmas we have a full array of gatherings (see the 2016 flyer here).

 During school holidays, we run activities (cinema, go-karting, laser quest, faith-building activities, hosted meals in church member family households) and we run The Noise, weekends away (2 per year) and a trip to Soul Survivor.

-Giving & Money: a set of our audited accounts and details of organisations we have given to can be made available by contacting the Treasurer, Ben Brown: email@example.com
+Giving & Money: a set of our audited accounts and details of organisations we have given to can be made available by contacting the office.

 Local Trusts: St Laurence Church Lands Trust (Ecclesiastical, Relief in Need).

-Deanery Perspective: The Area Dean for Reading is the Revd Stephen Pullin.
+Deanery Perspective: The Area Dean for Reading is the Revd Graham Fancourt.
 For more information about Reading Deanery, please click here.

 Diocesan Perspective: St. Laurence sits within the Reading Episcopal area, which is part of the Oxford Diocese.
 The Oxford Diocese covers c.2,200 square miles (similar to Thames Valley Police) and has 815 churches within it.
 The Bishop of Reading is the Rt.
 Revd Andrew Proud, and our Archdeacon of Berkshire is the Venerable Olivia Graham.
 For more information about the Reading Area Team, please follow this link.